How your glaucoma is treated will depend on your specific type of glaucoma, the severity of your disease and how well it responds to treatment.

 In trabeculectomy, a small flap is made in the sclera (the outer white coating of your eye).
 A filtration bleb, or reservoir, is created under the conjunctiva — the thin, filmy membrane that covers the white part of your eye.
 Once created, the bleb looks like a bump or blister on the white part of the eye above the iris, but the upper eyelid usually covers it.
 The aqueous humor can now drain through the flap made in the sclera and collect in the bleb, where the fluid will be absorbed into blood vessels around the eye.

 Eye pressure is effectively controlled in three out of four people who have trabeculectomy.
 Although regular follow-up visits with your doctor are still necessary, many patients no longer need to use eye drops.
 If the new drainage channel closes or too much fluid begins to drain from the eye, additional surgery may be needed.

 If trabeculectomy cannot be performed, aqueous shunt surgery is usually successful in lowering eye pressure.

-An aqueous shunt is a small plastic tube or valve connected on one end to a reservoir (a roundish or oval plate).
-The shunt is an artificial drainage device and is implanted in the eye through a tiny incision.
-The shunt redirects aqueous humor to an area beneath the conjunctiva (the thin membrane that covers the inside of your eyelids and the white part of your eye).
+An aqueous shunt, or glaucoma drainage device, is a small plastic tube or valve connected to a reservoir (a roundish or oval plate).
+The plate is placed on the outside of the eye beneath the conjunctiva (the thin membrane that covers the inside of your eyelids and the white part of your eye).
+The tube is placed into the eye through a tiny incision and allows aqueous humor to flow through the tube to the plate.
 The fluid is then absorbed into the blood vessels.
 When healed, the reservoir is not easily seen unless you look downward and lift your eyelid.